systemslab/popper-paper/paper/paper.md

 @pham_sharing_2015 ; @davison_sumatra_2014].
 Experiment packing is an
-automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets can't be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging doesn't explicitly capture validation criteria.
+automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets cannot be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging does not explicitly capture validation criteria.

 ## _Eyeball_ Validation